Antihypertensive: Vasodilators

 Vasodilators act directly on the smooth muscle of arteries to relax their walls so blood can move more easily through them; they are only used in hypertensive emergencies or when other drugs have failed, and even so are rarely given alone.

 Sodium nitroprusside, a very potent, short-acting vasodilator, is most commonly used for the quick, temporary reduction of blood pressure in emergencies (such as malignant hypertension or aortic dissection).
 Hydralazine and its derivatives are also used in the treatment of severe hypertension, although they should be avoided in emergencies.
 They are no longer indicated as first-line therapy for high blood pressure due to side effects and safety concerns, but hydralazine remains a drug of choice in gestational hypertension.

 Renin inhibitors

-Renin comes one level higher than angiotensin converting enzyme (ACE) in the renin–angiotensin system.
+Renin comes one level higher than ACE in the renin–angiotensin system.
 Renin inhibitors can therefore effectively reduce hypertension.
 Aliskiren (developed by Novartis) is a renin inhibitor which has been approved by the U.S. FDA for the treatment of hypertension.